JJC7478/100-Days-Of-Code/README.md

 I began learning how to use for loops for the first time, specifically how to use them with lists.
 I also learned how to use the range() function with for loops.

-With this, I created several programs, one being the "Average Student Height Calculator" which cycled through a list of student heights and calculated the average.
+With this, I created several mini programs, one being the "Average Student Height Calculator" which cycled through a list of student heights and calculated the average.
 I also made a high score calculator which determined which student got the highest score from a list of test scores.
 Finally, I solved the FizzBuzz test, a common coding challenge that takes numbers 1-100 and prints "Fizz" for numbers divisible by 3, "Buzz" for numbers divisible by 5, and "Fizzbuzz" for numbers divisible by both 3 and 5.

 *See Average-Student-Height-Calculator.py, Highest-Score.py, and FizzBuzz.py for details.*